 3. Protect Your Work

-A lot of business may think they are too small to trademark their logo, but all companies can fall victim to intellectual property theft, even if the business is run out of a home office.
+A lot of businesses may think they are too small to trademark their logo, but all companies can fall victim to intellectual property theft, even if the business is run out of a home office.
 Obviously, a lot of thought and effort goes into designing a logo, and there are plenty of people looking for a quick solution to their own branding problems.
 Once you settle on a final design for your logo, begin filing for a trademark.
 You should also try searching through the USPTO’s database of registered trademarks, just so you are confident your logo is, indeed, unique.

 Along with being an important part of a business’s identity, a logo lets you inject a little bit of your own personality and creativity into your company’s image.
 However, you cannot approach the design process like you would for most other types of art – a logo has a very specific purpose, and it needs to function as intended.
 An expertly drawn, highly complex logo will not have the same branding power as a minimalistic, eye-pleasing design.
 For whatever design you finally settle on, don’t forget to protect it with a trademark – the last thing you want is for someone else to profit off of your hard work.